ritterim/rimdev-blog/_posts/2020-06-05-newtonsoft-json-issues-with-enumerable-empty-t-assignment.md

 When ran directly it throws a `JsonSerializationException`.
 When ran through `TestServer` it returns a **400 Bad Request**.

+## A fix

+A fix, as mentioned by [Bill Boga](/authors/bill-boga/) and demonstrated via tests (see [https://github.com/kendaleiv/AspNetCoreJsonTests/commit/8a538f8a6d8d32b68c4eb331dddee9792ada8372](https://github.com/kendaleiv/AspNetCoreJsonTests/commit/8a538f8a6d8d32b68c4eb331dddee9792ada8372)), is to install the `Newtonsoft.Json` package manually, even if it's not absolutely necessary for the project to compile.

 ## Workaround

 We can change all usages of `Enumerable.Empty<T>()` to something else, like `new List<T>()`, `Array.Empty<T>()`, etc. This makes everything *just work* the way you'd expect.